 Present family as a dynamic system focusing on the effects of addiction on family roles, rules, and behavior patterns.
 Includes the effects of mood altering substances, behaviors, and therapeutic alternatives as they relate to the family from a multicultural and transgenerational perspective.
-Prerequisite: ENRD 100 or equivalent client.
-Development and utilization of advanced treatment planning and management.
-Includes review of confidentiality and ethical issues.
-Lecture Hours: 3, Lab Hours: 0
+Prerequisite: ENRD 100 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0